 In some patients, antidepressants fail because they do not relieve the symptoms of depression.
 Other patients may not be able to tolerate the side-effects of antidepressants or may not be able to take them because of other medication or conditions.

 TMS is performed in an outpatient setting.
 The patient sits still in a comfortable chair while the procedure is performed.
-During the first visit (called the mapping session) the machine is adjusted to fit the particular patient's needs, and the exact dose of magentic pulse and location of placement of magnet is identified.
+During the first visit (called the mapping session) the machine is adjusted to fit the particular needs of the patient and the exact dose of magnetic pulse and location of placement of magnet is determined.
 These settings are then used throughout the course of the treatment by the TMS clinician.

-Typically the treatment is performed 5 days a week for 4 to 6 weeks.
-We do taper the patient off of TMS once they complete a course of treatment.
+Typically, the treatment is performed 5 days a week for 4 to 6 weeks.
+We do taper the patient off TMS once they complete a course of treatment.

 Some patients may not see an improvement for several weeks, while others will see an improvement in their symptoms more quickly.

 Each patient will be evaluated by our clinical staff and a physician to make sure they are a good candidate for TMS.
 Some people cannot have TMS, because it uses powerful magnets.
 Your doctor will need to know if you have any metal objects in your body, such as the following:

 If your doctor decides that TMS is a good treatment option for you, you do not need to do anything to prepare.

 TMS is a safe procedure, with minimal side-effects.
 The most common side-effect is headache, and this can be treated with over-the-counter medication.
 Some patients may experience a slight burning sensation in the scalp under the magnet during the procedure.
 A few patients may have facial twitches during their TMS session, but the machine can be moved slightly to relieve these twitches.